KongYue2002/FAMAFT/README.md

 File:

 functions.R
 — This script contains all major functions used in the numerical analysis of the manuscript, including functions for random data generation and algorithm implementation.
-This file should be sourced when running other R scripts
+This file should be sourced when running the main R scripts

 Folders: